The Tilden Prizes are awarded for advances in chemistry.

 History of the prize

-The Tilden Prize, founded in 1939 following a bequest, commemorates Sir William Augustus Tilden, British chemist and pioneer in the teaching of science.
+The Tilden Prizes are named after Sir William Augustus Tilden, British chemist and pioneer in the teaching of science.

 Born in 1842, Tilden studied at the School of the Pharmaceutical Society and won the first Bell Scholarship.
 In 1863, Tilden became demonstrator in chemistry at the Pharmaceutical Society, where he went on to gain his BSc and subsequent DSc.